HasanMajdi/Unit3-HasanMajdi/README.md

             print("Wrong password")
 ```

-This method is working and we can login and see the inventory, also, it might work for such a project since the using of the app is going to be limited for around 7 to 10 people. the problem with the method is the security, it is not secure, and any one who opens the code can see the password and the username easily, and for that reason, we are using **Method_2** as it gives a better solution for the application that can make the security improved, more advenced, and can help success Criteria 2. to the addition of that, it is going to be a great way of developing Computational thinking and have an experiance in how to maka a secure system that would also help in the process of creating the IA for IBDP.
+This method is working and we can login and see the inventory, also, it might work for such a project since the using of the app is going to be limited for around 7 to 10 people. the problem with the method is the security, it is not secure, and any one who opens the code can see the password and the username easily, and for that reason, we are using **Method_2** as it gives a better solution for the application that can make the security improved, more advenced, and can help success Criteria[2] . to the addition of that, it is going to be a great way of developing Computational thinking and have an experiance in how to maka a secure system that would also help in the process of creating the IA for IBDP.

 **Method_2**
 Here we will be using a Hash to provide more security to the Login System, **A Hash** is Just like a fingerprint for data, it is a sequance of numbers and signs, that help us in this case to make the code more secure.